By: Ronnie Brown on March 19th, 2020

 A premium sand control screen is simply a filter medium that prevents the impurities from leaving the oil reservoir.
-This filter medium can be anything from woven wire mesh to a sheet of perforated metal.
+This filter medium can be anything from woven wire mesh to perforated metal.

 How Is a Premium Sand Control Screen Formed?

-The forming process for a premium sand control screen starts with a diffusion-bonded screen.
+The forming process for a premium sand control screen starts with a diffusion-bonded wire mesh laminate.
 Each screen consists of a support layer of mesh as well as a filtration layer.
-The sheet is then formed into a tube.
+The wire mesh laminate is then formed into a tube.

 After the tube is finished, it gets wrapped in bubble wrap, boxed, and shipped.

 Read the following article to learn more about how woven wire mesh is welded:

 What Is Diffusion Bonding?